lefkelisgreg/chief_assistant/readme.md

-CalendarApp
+chief_assistantApp
 ===========

-The CalendarApp is a Java-based project designed to manage calendars, events, and tasks using .ics files.
+The chief_assistantApp is a Java-based project designed to analyzes cooking recipes and prints the execution steps using .cook files.

 It leverages UTF-8 encoding and Maven for project management.